ippontech/blog-usa/posts/java-enums-with-extra-visitor-please.md

 The interface is generified in order to allow implementations whose purpose differs according to the context.

-It is now necessary to update the enum to make it accept any implementation of the `AssetClassVisitor`.
+Now it's necessary to update the enum to make it accept any implementation of the `AssetClassVisitor`.

 ```java
 public enum AssetClass {